Shivamkak19/Secure-Mode-Register-Cell/README.md

 #2: copy all Cellviews from this repo into your library folder

 cd Secure-Mode-Register-Cell
-cp -r SEC_REG_1B ../<NAME OF YOUR LIBRARY>
+cp -rf SEC_REG_1B ../<NAME OF YOUR LIBRARY>

 #3 When you create a new cellview, copy it into the GitHub repo

 cd <NAME OF YOUR LIBRARY>
-cp -r <NAME OF NEW CELLVIEW> ../Secure-Mode-Register-Cell
+cp -rf <NAME OF NEW CELLVIEW> ../Secure-Mode-Register-Cell
 ```